 Give mediation a try.
 What do you have to lose?

-Nicole is a divorce mediator and mediation coach for South Shore Divorce Mediation, located in Hingham, Massachusetts.
+Nicole is a divorce mediator and mediation coach for South Shore Divorce Mediation, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a collaborative law attorney Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Nicole is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
 To read more from Nicole Levy, check out her author page on the Lynch & Owens Blog.